 He is the former Co-host and Executive Producer of the Emmy-nominated TV show GAYCATION, along with actor Elliot Page.
 An exploration of LGBTQ culture around the world, the series that had two seasons VICE TV, was nominated for an Emmy for both seasons and won the Imagen Foundation award “Best Informational Program” for creating positive portrayals of Latinos in the media.
 This earned him “OUT Magazine’s 100 Most Influential LGBTQ People” and “Winq Magazine (Attitude UK) Man of the Year” honors.

-He reported on LGBTQ issues for VICE and began his journalism career as an Associate Producer and intern at TODAY on NBC in NY.
+He reported on LGBTQ issues for VICE and began his journalism career as an Associate Producer and intern at TODAY on NBC in NY and Los Angeles.

 Using Format